intake/intake/docs/source/gui.rst

 .. image:: _static/images/gui_plot_yaml.png

-The holoviews object can be retrieved from the gui using ``intake.gui.source.plot.pane.object``, and you can then use it in Python or export it to a file.
+The holoviews object can be retrieved from the gui using ``intake.interface.source.plot.pane.object``, and you can then use it in Python or export it to a file.

 Interactive Visualization